 More to the point, I fell in love with a follower of mine on Instagram who befriended me, seduced me, and lied to me repeatedly about his intentions.
 As a result, we became involved in an online relationship, despite never meeting.
 Then, after four months of believing that we might have a legitimate future together, I woke up one day to find that he had vanished into thin air.

 Out of sheer desperation, I reached out to him in a public Instagram post on Valentine’s Day of 2016, hoping against hope for some kind of explanation and reconciliation.
-Rather than reconciling, however, he lied to me all over again, slandered me to his friends and family, and led them to believe I was a pervert, a sex criminal, and a rapist.
+Rather than reconciling, however, he lied to me all over again, slandered me to his friends and family, and led them to believe — erroneously, of course — that I was a pervert, a sex criminal, and a rapist.
 As you can imagine, I was utterly devastated, and since that time I’ve been resolutely celibate out of a fervent desire to ensure that nothing like this ever happens again.